4 Things No One Tells You About Being Plus Size and Pregnant

 Weight is such a triggering topic, I know.

-Still, we’ve got to talk about it because there’s evidence to show that limiting weight gain during pregnancy can actually help you to have a healthier pregnancy overall.
+Still, we’ve got to talk about it!
+There’s evidence to show that limiting weight gain during pregnancy can actually help you to have a healthier pregnancy overall.
 Plus, odds are your care provider will tell you not to gain more than 11 – 15 lbs.

-Now, while knowing your weight and working to limit your weight gain during pregnancy is something to strive for, we emphasize this isn’t achieved by dieting, depriving yourself or restricting calories!
+Now, while knowing your weight and working to limit your weight gain during pregnancy is something to strive towards.
+We emphasize this isn’t achieved by dieting, depriving yourself or restricting calories!

 If you weren’t already doing these things, a change in your habits can result in limited weight gain or even losing weight during pregnancy.